The S-Hamiltonian Cycle Problem: Variants

 Let $S$ be an infinite set of positive integers that is closed under subtraction of $2$.
 Then, if $S = \NN^+$, then $S$ contains $\{1,2,3\}$ and the problem is trivial by \cref{prop:123hcycle}.
 Otherwise, either $S$ contains all the even numbers, or $S$ contains all the odd numbers (or both).
 In the first case, then $S$ may also contain some odd numbers, but in particular it must contain $1$, so that $S$ contains $\{1,2,4\}$, which means that every graph admits an \Hcycle{} by \cref{thm:124hcycle}.
 In the second case, then $S$ may also contain some even numbers, but in particular it must contain $2$, so that $S$ contains $\{1,2,3\}$, which means that every graph admits an \Hcycle{} by \cref{prop:123hcycle}.
 Hence, the only non-trivial cases are when $S$ is the set of all even numbers, and when $S$ is the set of all odd numbers.

 First, for $S$ the set of all even numbers, the characterization essentially follows from \cref{sec:poly}.
 Indeed, as $S$ contains $\{2,4,6\}$, we know by \cref{lem:246hcyclenb} that every non-bipartite graph has an \Hcycle{} and that we can compute it in linear time.
-Now, it is easy to see that bipartite graphs cannot have an \Hcycle{} for similar reasons to the proof of \cref{thm:246hcycle}: walks of even length cannot make us switch to the other side of the bipartition.
+Now, it is easy to see that bipartite graphs cannot have an \Hcycle{} for similar reasons to the proof of \cref{thm:246hcycle}: walks of even length cannot make us switch from one part of the bipartition to the other.
 Hence, we have shown:

 \begin{theorem} Let $S$ denote the set of all even integers, and let $G$ be a graph.
 Then $G$ admits an \Hcycle{} if and only if $G$ is non-bipartite. \end{theorem}